wcarss/editor/README.md

 - event support
 - uploading your own tilesets
 - working with multiple maps
-- resizing maps
-- supporting the meta data I already have on the page
+- supporting the meta data I already have on the page -
 - saving maps to localstorage
 - saving linkable maps to the server (this is a long way off)
 - more advanced drawing functions (rect, fill, line)